bischoffdev/property-aggregator/README.md

 ### Environment variables

-To use system properties as a property source, use the `withEnvironmentProperties()` option:
+To use environment properties as a property source, use the `withEnvironmentProperties()` option:

 ```java
 PropertyAggregator propertyAggregator = new PropertyAggregator.Builder()